-

 Congratulations to Mark Noble!
 Inducted into the British BMX Hall of Fame Class of 2025 – Outstanding Contribution to BMX Freestyle

-Mark Noble started his journey in BMX media at BFA comps during the 80s, where he would take photos and write comp reports for various magazines and zines.
-Already an accomplished flatlander on the competition scene and winner of the 17+ Flatland World Title in 1986, Mark’s interest in BMX journalism had grown and developed…
+Mark Noble started his journey in BMX media during the 1980s at BFA competitions, where he would take photos and write contest reports for various magazines and zines.
+Already an accomplished flatlander on the competition scene and winner of the 17+ Flatland World Title in 1986, Mark’s interest in BMX journalism grew alongside his passion…

 -